Sichao-Li/sichao-li.github.io/_pages/about.md

 News
 ======
+- 2024.12.05: Successfully defended my thesis "Design-Driven Materials Intelligence: Bridging AI, Explainability, and Scientific Discovery" in AI, ML, and Friends Seminars at ANU.
+Congrats to myself!
 - 2024.11.06: "EXAGREE: Towards Explanation Agreement in Explainable Machine Learning" is online in arxiv.
 - 2024.11.05 "Diverse Explanations From Data-Driven and Domain-Driven Perspectives in the Physical Sciences" is provisionally accepted by Machine Learning: Science and Technology.
 - 2024.08.01: "Practical Attribution Guidance for Rashomon Sets" is online in arxiv.